calacirya/Hearth/README.md

 ### Versioning

-This projects uses [SemVer](http://semver.org/) for versioning.
+This project uses [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/nereare/Hearth/tags).

 ## Code of Conduct